gaehlerm/SoftwareEngineering/README.md

 Now some of these properties are really the properties of a single pie.
 The baking_grade for example.
 One pie may be burned while another one is baked perfectly.
 Other properties are more about apple pies in general.
 The price is something the sales department of the bakery cares about, while the ingredients are used by the bakers.
 These are not intrinsic properties of the pie and can be stored elsewhere.
 For example, in a dict.
 We could also define a variable apple_pie_price, but storing all prices in a single data structure is way more convenient.
 The only drawback is that the apple_pie object needs to have a variable `name="apple_pie"`.
 A small price to pay.

-// what do I want to say with this code here?
+// TODO what do I want to say with this code here?

 ```Py
 class Sweetness(Enum):